Resource Management Act 1991

 Illustration for Resource Management Act 1991

 When an esplanade strip or access strip is created, you need to know what you can and can't do on that land.
-The rules say you can't do things like disturb others, damage property, or let animals onto the strip.
+The rules say you can't do things like wilfully endanger or disturb others, damage structures, or interfere with livestock.
 You also can't light fires, carry firearms, or camp on the land.
-Some strips are created for conservation, and in those cases, you might not be allowed to enter the strip at all.
-But if a strip is created for access or recreation, you have the right to use it for those purposes.
-The rules can also say when a strip can be closed, and who is responsible for telling the public about it.
-The person who creates the strip can include rules about fencing, gates, and other things to control how you use the land.
-They can also say who is allowed to enter the strip and when, depending on why the strip was created, as stated in sections like ss 232(2)(a), (4)(a) and 237B(2)(c).
+Some esplanade strips are created for conservation, and in those cases, you might not be allowed to enter the strip at all.
+But if a strip is created for recreational use, you can enter the land to have fun.
+The rules can be different depending on why the strip was created.
+The person who creates the esplanade strip or access strip can decide who is responsible for putting up signs to tell people when the strip is closed.
+They can also decide when and why the strip can be closed.
+You should check the rules for each specific strip to know what you can and can't do.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.